-The Act excludes from its coverage banks and (notably) government-sponsored entities (such as Fannie Mae and Freddie Mac)5, and includes in its coverage companies predominately (on the basis of either assets or revenues) engaged in financial activities.
-From the large universe of financial companies, the Federal Reserve Board ("Fed") is supposed to give especially intensive supervision to all bank holding companies with over \$50 billion in consolidated assets and those financial companies that the Financial Stability Oversight Council has selected as potentially posing a threat to US financial stability in the event of its financial distress6.
-But whether or not so pre-designated or supervised, any financial company that the Secretary of the Treasury determines to be in danger of default with serious adverse effects on financial stability7 may be seized and put into FDIC receivership by petition to the DC district court8.
-Financial companies that are not so chosen would remain under the existing Bankruptcy Code.
-In other words, application of Title II of the Act is left to administrative discretion, defined only by 'findings' that the agency itself makes at the time of action.
+Mac),6 and includes in its coverage companies predominately (on the basis of either assets or revenues) engaged in financial activities.
+From the large universe of financial companies, the Fed is supposed to give especially intensive supervision to all bank holding companies with more than \$50 billion in consolidated assets and those financial companies that the Financial Stability Oversight Council has selected as potentially posing a threat to U.S. financial stability in the event of its financial distress.7 But whether or not so predesignated or supervised, any financial company that the Secretary of the Treasury determines to be in danger of default with serious adverse effects on financial stability8 may be seized and put into FDIC receivership by petition to the DC district court.9 Financial companies that are not so chosen would remain under the existing Bankruptcy Code.
+In other words, application of Title II of the Act is left to administrative discretion, defined only by "findings" that the agency itself makes at the time of action, and counterparties have no way of knowing in advance which law will apply.

 The new Chapter applies to all financial companies and their subsidiaries with more than \$100 billion in consolidated assets.
-Counterparties would generally not be left in doubt as to what companies will be subject to a special resolution procedure and what ones will be dealt with under the present Bankruptcy Code provisions.
-Uncertainty in financial transactions increases risk and costs for everyone, and is to be minimized wherever possible.
+Counterparties would generally not be left in doubt as to which companies will be subject to a special resolution procedure and

-5 The latter is a major omission, since the CBO estimated back in August 2009 that their losses would cost taxpayers more than \$290 billion, far more than the cost of assistance to all other financial companies combined.
+^{6.} The latter is a major omission, since the Congressional Budget Office (CBO) estimated in August 2009 that their losses would cost taxpayers more than \$290 billion, far more than the cost of assistance to all other financial companies combined.

-^{6&}lt;sup>1 §113(a)(1).
+^{7. § 113(}a)(1).
 All section references are to the Dodd-Frank Act, Pub.
 L. 111-203 (July 21, 2010).

-^{71 §203(}b).
+^{8. § 203(}b).

-^{8&}lt;sup>¬ §202(a).
+^{9. § 202(}a).